ciao-group/coupled-sim-ciao/README.md

 # Mixed Reality Implementation Using Varjo XR-3 and HDRP in Unity

 ## Overview

-This guide explains the methodology behind integrating the Varjo XR-3 headset with Unity for mixed reality (MR) applications, specifically leveraging the High Definition Render Pipeline (HDRP) to render real-world video camera feeds onto Unity materials.
-This allows for the seamless blending of real and virtual worlds, enabling mixed reality experiences.
+This segment explains the methodology behind integrating the Varjo XR-3 headset with Unity for mixed reality (MR) applications, specifically using the High Definition Render Pipeline (HDRP). <br>

-## Initial Steps
+There are tutorials on the Varjo page, on how to [create a MR-scene](https://developer.varjo.com/docs/unity-xr-sdk/mixed-reality-with-varjo-xr-plugin), but these lack to provide all-encompassing explanations on how to intergrate a real-world view into the virtual reality world and why we take the steps as shown.

 ### Setting Up Varjo XR Plugin for Unity

-1. **Install Varjo XR Plugin**: Follow the instructions in the "Getting Started with Varjo XR plugin for Unity" documentation.
+1. **Install Varjo XR Plugin**: Follow the instructions in the ["Getting Started with Varjo XR plugin for Unity"](https://developer.varjo.com/docs/unity-xr-sdk/getting-started-with-varjo-xr-plugin-for-unity) documentation.
-2. **Configure Varjo XR Plugin Settings**: In Unity, go to `Project Settings > XR Plug-in Management`, select Varjo, and disable the Opaque option.
-You can automate this with a script using runtime functions provided by Varjo.
+2. **Configure Varjo XR Plugin Settings**: In Unity, go to `Project Settings` ➡️ `XR Plug-in Management`, select `Varjo`, and disable the `Opaque` option.
+Here is a [visual explanation by Varjo](https://developer.varjo.com/docs/unity-xr-sdk/mixed-reality-with-varjo-xr-plugin). <br>
+Follow this explaination only until "Using HDRP for Mixed Reality".

 ### Enabling Video Pass-Through

-- **Start/Stop Rendering**: Use `VarjoMixedReality.StartRender()` to begin and `VarjoMixedReality.StopRender()` to cease rendering the video see-through image from the cameras.
+You will need to write a C#-Script and attach this script to your camera, to activate Video-Pass Through.
+This is described broadly [here](https://developer.varjo.com/docs/unity-xr-sdk/mixed-reality-with-varjo-xr-plugin).

+Go to `Project` ➡️ `Assets` ➡️ Right click on a free space ➡️ `Create` ➡️ `C#-Script`.

+Delete everything and paste this in:
+>using System.Collections;
+>using System.Collections.Generic;
+>using UnityEngine;
+>using Varjo.XR;
+>
+>public class StartMR : MonoBehaviour
+>{
+>    // Start is called before the first frame update
+>    void Start()
+>    {
+>        VarjoMixedReality.StartRender();
+>    }
+>
+>    // Update is called once per frame
+>    void Update()
+>    {
+>
+>    }
+>}
+>

+This starts the rendering before the first frame update.
+Now, save this code, as e.g. "StartMR.cs".

+1. in Unity ➡️ (located at left bottom) `Project` ➡️ `Assets` ➡️ Assets ➡️ Locate the `DrivableCommonObject` using search function.

+2. Under `DrivableCommonObject`, navigate to `Driver Logic` ➡️ `CameraPositionSet` ➡️ `CameraCounter` ➡️ `XR Origin` ➡️ `Camera Offset` ➡️ **`Main Camera`**

+3. Stay at `Main Camera` and locate your script like in step one searching by name, e.g. `StartMR.cs`

+4. Pull the `StartMR.cs` script onto the `Main Camera`.
+This add the script to the GameObject.

 ### Setting the Camera